|Health Update ... things

 What it does

-You can use a HOSTS file to block ads, banners, 3rd party
+You can use a modified HOSTS file to block ads, banners, 3rd party

-most hijackers.
+most hijackers and possibly unwanted programs.
 This is accomplished by blocking the

 connection(s) that supplies these little gems.
 The Hosts